Day(s)

 Get Your Nevada Medical Marijuana Card With My MMJ Doctor

 Get started with the process by applying today for your Nevada Medical Marijuana Card.
 In Nevada, people might be suffering from any health debilitating medical conditions and are looking for a natural solution to get rid of them.
+Medical Marijuana is not just a plant but is a remedy for all their problems.

-Top MMJ Doctors
+Top Rated Doctors

 Secure Online Evaluations

-100% Money Back Assured
+100% Money Back Guaranteed

-24/7 Customer Assistance
+24/7 Online Assistance

 How to Get a Medical Card in Nevada?

-Sign-up and schedule your next appointment with a professional.
+Sign-up and schedule your next appointment with a professional

 Firstly, a patient needs to enter their details on an online evaluation form in which you need to answer some questions.
 After filling in your details, submit the form online.

-Get in Touch With The Professional via Video Conference.
+Get in Touch With The Professional via Video Conference

+Next, you will connect with our licensed practitioners via a video call session where you can ask questions regarding your medical health.
 After that, our doctor will review your medical records, and if you are approved, the doctor will fill out a recommendation form for medical marijuana.

-Receive your Nevada Medical Marijuana Card via Mail.
+Receive your Nevada Medical Marijuana Card via Mail

 Once you have this, you will need to register with the state and submit an application.
 After that, the state will process your application and notify you of your approval and mail your card.
 Once you got approved by the state, you will receive an email with a temporary card within 24 to 48 hours.
 You can print it out and use it until your permanent card arrives in the mail.